Sirsho1997/Book-Genre-Prediction-using-Book-Summary/README.md

 <img src="https://github.com/Sirsho1997/Book-Genre-Prediction-using-Book-Summary/blob/master/image/summaryvis.png" />

 - Removing stop words.

-  - Another part of data cleaning is the removal of stop words – that is, common words like “the”, “a”, “an”.
+  Another part of data cleaning is the removal of stop words – that is, common words like “the”, “a”, “an”.
 They are assumed to have no consequence over the classification process.

  <img src="https://github.com/Sirsho1997/Book-Genre-Prediction-using-Book-Summary/blob/master/image/summarystop.png" />

 - Lemmatization

-  We incorporated lemmatization on book "summary" where the different versions of the same word are put into one –      for example, “do/doing/does/did”, “go/going/goes/went” – so as to not let the algorithm treat similar words as different, and hence, make the analysis stronger.
+  In lemmatization, the different versions of the same word are put into one – for example, “do/doing/does/did”, “go/going/goes/went” – so as to not let the algorithm treat similar words as different, and hence, make the analysis stronger.

  <img src="https://github.com/Sirsho1997/Book-Genre-Prediction-using-Book-Summary/blob/master/image/lem.png" />

  -  Stemming

    Stemming is the process of producing morphological variants of the root/base word.
 Stemming reduces the words “chocolates”, “chocolatey”, “choco” to the root word, “chocolate” and “retrieval”, “retrieved”, “retrieves” reduce to the stem “retrieve”.

  <img src="https://github.com/Sirsho1997/Book-Genre-Prediction-using-Book-Summary/blob/master/image/stem.png" />

  - Visualizing the words in book's summary after successfully pre-processing.

   <img src="https://github.com/Sirsho1997/Book-Genre-Prediction-using-Book-Summary/blob/master/image/visa.png" />

+ - Finally tf-idf is performed on the data set.
+This numerical statistic reflects the fact that how a word is important in a document.

+ 	Tf_Idf(t,d,D) = tf(t,d).idf(t,D)

+	Where,
+		Tf(t,d) = ft,d
+		Idf(t,D) = log(N/{d∈D : t ∈ d})
+	With,

+ 		ft,d: Frequency of the term t in document d.
+		N: Total number of documents.
+		{d∈D : t ∈ d}: Number of documents where the term t appears.

 ##### Models